 On the news on the radio this morning I heard a story of what some experts had decided about prayer.
 It seems in a scientific study on anger and forgiveness it was decided that prayer helps to ease anger and create a forgiving nature within us.
 I thought, "Well, yeah, duh."
 I was initially pleased that this secular segment of society was acknowledging that prayer works.
-However, there was a B part to the report.
+However, there was a B part of the report.
 As I listened I found myself quite angry and I had to pray for God to help me find the forgiving nature He gives us which I temporarily lost.
 You see the report said that prayer simply helps one to change negative attitudes on their own.
 The power is within each human.
 We just have to reach deep down and found good emotions, instead of bad ones.
 It is all about us.
 There is no divine intervention.

 As I said, anger came followed by prayer for these people who were going against the whole divine power and purpose of prayer.
 I don't know about you, but when I pray I don't talk to myself, but to God.
 Talking to myself usually only brings a lot of negative things into play.
 We can talk ourselves into all kind of bad actions, thoughts, and emotions.
 But when we talk to God, He creates a new heart within us.
-Through prayer to Him we can forgive others as He forgives us.
-And how do we receive forgivneess from God in the first place?
+Through prayer, to Him, we can forgive others as He forgives us.
+And how do we receive forgiveness from God in the first place?
 We pray to Him!!!!
 God divinely intervenes.
 He hears us when we pray and He answers.

 In the Lord's Prayer, when Jesus taught us how we should pray, the very first line is a salutation to whom?
 Ourselves?
 No, but to God.